NFARAdmin/TA100-GitFlowWebsite/4_CloneWebsite.md

 ```
 % git clone https://github.com/TechCohort#/GitTechWebsite#.git
 ```
-This will clone the repository and create a folder inside your working folder.
+This will clone the repository and create a folder inside your working folder with the repository name.
 At this point you can move into the repository folder you created:

 ```
 %cd GitTechWebsite#